Learning The External Features of Your Car for The Driving TestUpdated Dec. 12, 2019

 According to NHTSA federal safety standards, all side mirrors must provide 1:1 reflection that is undistorted.
 In simple terms, they must reflect images exactly as they are.
 As side mirrors are relatively small compared to the vehicle, this can somewhat limit the driver’s field of vision.
 So, most modern vehicles also include a convex or aspheric plate on the side mirror, separated from the main flat mirror.
-This smaller section of mirror will allow the driver to see greater distances but will make objects appear further away than they really are.
+This smaller section of the mirror will allow the driver to see greater distances but will make objects appear further away than they really are.

 Your windshield is designed to provide a clear view of the roadway to the front of the vehicle, from the driver’s seat.
 It also serves as a barrier to prevent dirt and debris from the roadway entering the vehicle.
 Modern windshields are made of laminated safety glass, to protect vehicle occupants in the event of a collision or an object striking the windshield.
 Unlike ordinary glass, safety glass will break into small cubes of glass rather than glass shards, if it is shattered.
 It is your responsibility as a driver to keep your windshield clean.
-Allowing dirt, mud, snow or residue of any kind to build up on the windshield will interfere with your view of the road and is a citable offense in many states.
+Allowing dirt, mud, snow or residue of any kind to build upon the windshield will interfere with your view of the road and is a citable offense in many states.

 Windshield wipers are motorized and are activated by the driver using controls inside the vehicle.
 Typical windshield wipers can be set to several different speeds, depending on the amount of dirt or rain which needs to be wiped from the windshield.
 In extremely heavy rain, you would probably need to set the wipers on their highest speed to maintain a decent view of the road.
-When the windshield is dirty, you use a button inside the vehicle to squirt screen wash onto the glass.
+When the windshield is dirty, you use a button inside the vehicle to squirt the screenwash onto the glass.
 This will help the wipers to clear the dirt rather than smearing it across the windshield.

 You can expect to see the features discussed in this module on all road vehicles, as they are legally required for a car to be considered “road-worthy”.
-It is possible that your car has additional non-standard features which are not included here.
+It is possible that your car has additional non-standard features that are not included here.
 If so, you will be able to find information about their purpose and operation in your vehicle owner’s manual.

 Note that as the vehicle owner, you are responsible for ensuring the external features of your car remain in good condition.
 Your lights and license plate must be clean, and your tires should be replaced regularly, as the tread wears down to an unsafe level.
 In most states, law enforcement officers have the power to issue you a ticket for dirty or inactive lights, unsafe tires or an unreadable license plate.
 Where lights and tires are concerned, not keeping on top of maintenance would also render your vehicle less safe to drive.